Okkurat/awu-launcher/README.md

+# NOTE

+This is work in process and the application is not ready yet.
+Games can be launched and winetricks and winecfg can be used, but no config files can be created.

 # What is this?

 This is my simplistic Qt5 frontend for umu-launcher (previously named ULWGL) that can use Valves Proton to launch Windows game on Linux.
 The name is a subject to change.